Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - Address selection
 - Each selection becomes more specific just like a normal address.
 - E.g. Highway 1 (pathway), Marlborough neighborhood (target), 199 Martree Square house (address).
-- *E.g. Suppose you’re a retinal ganglion cell and you’re trying to connect to the LGN.
+- E.g. Suppose you’re a retinal ganglion cell and you’re trying to connect to the LGN.
 You follow the path down optic nerve until you reach the optic chiasm.
-You have three choices*: continue going down the same optic tract, go down the opposite optic tract, or go into the optic nerve from the other eye.
+You have three choices: continue going down the same optic tract, go down the opposite optic tract, or go into the optic nerve from the other eye.
 ![Figure 23.10](figure23-10.png)
 - The three phases depends on the communication between cells such as
     - Direct cell-to-cell contact